Graduate M.S. Degree Programs

 Some general background on the SCI’s graduate programs.

 Our MS in Information Security (ISEC) program was designed to address an IT need in the community, specifically emphasizing the identification, prevention and mitigation of security concerns within an organization.
 The ISEC program was specifically designed to provide students with the knowledge and skills necessary to oversee and secure organizations’ data and information.

 The SCI initiated an MS in IT Management (MITM) program in the Fall of 2012 to round our professional graduate programs.
 Responding to calls from industry and the Nashville Technology Council, the MITM program was designed to equip students with the skills to create, plan, organize, lead, and control organizational IT.
 The program is unique by emphasizing the importance of data (9 hours) and allowing student selection of a specific area of emphasis (HCI, ISEC, and Organizational Leadership and Behavior).

 The MS in Software Engineering (MSSE) program is the one of the most recent additions to SCI’s portfolio of graduate programs, having gone live in Fall 2013.
 This multidisciplinary program focuses on the most advanced practices, including the critical human factor in software development, testing, and validation for producing high quality, sophisticated and dependable software products.

 We are very excited to introduce our MS in Informatics and Analytics program, which started in March 2013.
 This multidisciplinary program focuses on the most advanced practices, including guiding those working with extensive amounts of data to find innovative and new types of emerging information and content.

-SCI Program Structure
+CCT Program Structure

 SCI graduate programs structure and a bit about our students